hollobit/ML_evaluation_metrics/README.md

 # Landscape of ML evaluation metrics

-The purpose of this repository is providing the curated list of the state-of-the-art works on the field of ML evaluation metrics.
+The purpose of this repository is to provide a curated list of state-of-the-art works in the field of ML/DL evaluation metrics.

+Generally, the metrics are using for measures of quantitative assessment which commonly used for comparing and tracking the performance of the production.

+In the case of ML/DL development also, performance evaluation is an important step of the machine learning process.
+Evaluation metrics are used to measure the quality (include performance) of the machine learning(or deep learning) model in the performance evaluation process.

+Most evaluation metrics are tied to machine learning tasks.
+The choice of evaluation metric completely depends on the type of ML/DL model and the implementation plan of the ML/DL model.
+There are different metrics for the tasks of classification, regression, ranking, clustering, topic modeling, etc. Some metrics, such as precision-recall, can be useful for multiple tasks.

-Contributions are welcome.
+Contributions and comments are always welcome.
 Please contact us at hollobit@etri.re.kr or send a pull request.
 You can have to add links through pull requests or create an issue which something I missed or need to start a discussion.

 ## Contents
 * [1.
 General](#1-General)